 Before the precise machining process can commence, the machines have to be programmed to make the process run smoothly without any errors.
 To do this, here’s the process to follow:

-After the Computer-Aided Design (CAD) software has made either the 2D vector or 3D solid blueprint for the product to be manufactured, it is exported to a CNC-compatible file format like STEP or IGES.
+After the CAD software has made either the 2D vector or 3D solid blueprint for the product to be manufactured, it is exported to a CNC-compatible file format like STEP or IGES.

-The Computer-Aided Manufacturing Software (CAM) then generates the digital programming code that will control the tooling and produce the custom-designed part.
+The CAM then generates the digital programming code that will control the tooling and produce the custom-designed part.

 There are two main programming codes: the G-code and the M-code.
 The G-code is more popular and is known as the Geometric code.
 It tells the machine when, where, and how the machine moves.
 The M-code is the miscellaneous function code that controls the auxiliary functions of the machine.